Post

 1

-Using NVIDIA Container Runtime hook with CDI may cause conflicts, so if /usr/share/containers/oci/hooks.d/oci-nvidia-hook.json exists, delete the file or be careful not to run containers with the NVIDIA_VISIBLE_DEVICES environment variable set.
+Using the NVIDIA Container Runtime hook together with CDI can cause conflicts.
+So if /usr/share/containers/oci/hooks.d/oci-nvidia-hook.json exists, delete that file, or be careful not to run containers with the NVIDIA_VISIBLE_DEVICES environment variable set.

 4-Docker-1.
-Configure container runtime settings with nvidia-ctk command
+Configure the container runtime with the nvidia-ctk command

 1